Dante-010/chattr/README.md

  `unset $(egrep -oh '^[^#].+=' .env development.env | xargs -d '=')`

-It's important `development.env` goes after `.env`, since it overrides some variables in order to achieve a simpler transition from a production environment to a development environment without breaking anything.
+It's important `.env` goes before `development.env`, since it overrides some variables in order to achieve a simpler transition from a production environment to a development environment without breaking anything.

-I'd recommend setting up a virtual environment so that these variables are automatically set and unset each time you activate/deactivate it, but there are plenty of other ways to do this.
+I'd recommend setting up a virtual environment so that these variables are automatically set/unset each time you activate/deactivate it, but there are plenty of other ways to do this.

 3. Run a redis docker container:

-You can use: `docker run -p $REDIS_PORT:$REDIS_PORT -d redis:5`
+You can use `docker run -p $REDIS_PORT:$REDIS_PORT -d redis:5`

 (Use 6379 as the port number if the appropiate environment variable isn't set).